heymcgovern/heymcgovern.github.io/_portfolio/new-tech-workshops.md

 Leaning on my experience running remote training sessions and webinars, I ran internal workshops to showcase new tech.
 I chatted with internal teams who use our tools to build a schedule of workshops.
 I ran each workshop over Zoom.

 The delivery would vary depending on the tech we were showcasing.
-Sometimes I'd hop into an IDE and write a script or run a live demo, other times I'd put together a PowerPoint and walk through they points.
+Sometimes I'd hop into an IDE and write a script or run a live demo, other times I'd put together a PowerPoint and walk through key points.

 As a distributed remote team, I recorded workshops and edited them.
 I made all recordings available online, with links to extra resources and a space to ask questions or leave comments.